How Much Sugar is in Oat Milk?

 At Willa’s, we recognize the power of whole grain oats in their most natural, unprocessed state.

 Our oat milk, made with the whole entire oat rather than just oat starch, is naturally lower in sugar.
-Our oat milk contains only 3 grams of sugar per serving– just enough to deliver the creamy, rich oat milk flavor that people are swapping other milks for.
+Our Unsweetened Original Oat Milk contains only 1 gram of sugar per serving– just enough to deliver the creamy, rich oat milk flavor that people are swapping other milks for.
 This leaves plenty of room for the naturally-occurring nutrients in for 4 grams of protein and 2 grams of fiber in every serving.
 This translates to a product that you can be sure is not only good for you, but a sustainable choice with no food waste in Willa’s process (because they use the whole oat).

 Taste the whole oat difference for yourself!